-If B, keep on ranked list.
+If C, keep on ranked list and refer to CPHST/NIS for method improvement.

-- C. Identification is difficult or extremely time-consuming. - A taxonomic expert is needed and/or sample requires extensive preparation. - If C, keep on ranked list and refer to CPHST/NIS for method improvement. - D. Identification to the taxonomic level needed is not currently possible. - Life stage needed for identification is not likely to be found with current survey method, or morphological characters are not sufficient to differentiate from similar species. - If D, remove from ranked list and refer to CPHST/NIS for method improvement.
+D. Identification to the taxonomic level needed is not currently possible.

+- Life stage needed for identification is not likely to be found with current survey method, or morphological characters are not sufficient to differentiate from similar species.

+If D, remove from ranked list and refer to CPHST/NIS for method improvement.